 It sometimes causes life-threatening illnesses, such as malignant mesothelioma, to those who are exposed to it.

-At one time, asbestos was used in more than 3000 products.
-From 1950 to 1970, asbestos was everywhere.
+At one point in history, asbestos was used in hundreds of products.
 While the use of asbestos declined from the 1980s, asbestos continued to be imported into Australia until January 2004.

-As a result, many people in the community are likely to have been exposed to asbestos and develop an asbestos-related disease.
-It is unusual for it to strike someone under the age of 30 years, because there is generally a period of 15 to 40 years between exposure to asbestos and the occurrence of disease.
+As a result, many people in the community are likely to have been exposed to asbestos and some will develop an asbestos related disease.
+There is generally a period of 15 to 60 years between exposure to asbestos and the occurrence of disease.

 There are about six different forms of lung cancer.
 All of them can be caused by exposure to asbestos, one of the most malignant being mesothelioma.
 Most lung cancer sufferers who were exposed to asbestos also smoked.

-If you smoked it is important to be aware that the fact that smoking contributed to your cancer does not prevent you from bringing a claim in relation to your asbestos exposure.
-In many cases, it is the combination of smoking and asbestos exposure that is the cause of lung cancer.
+If you smoked, it's important to be aware of the fact that even if smoking may have contributed to your cancer, it does not prevent you from bringing a claim in relation to your asbestos exposure.
+In many cases, it's the combination of smoking and asbestos exposure that is the cause of lung cancer.
 So, even if smoking is a cause of your lung cancer, you may still have an asbestos claim.